asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 ### Single Sign-On
 **Property Name:** `EnableSAML2SSOLogin`

-**Description:** This parameter specifies if Single Sign on is enabled/disabled for the application.
+**Description:** This parameter specifies whether Single Sign on is enabled/disabled for the application.

 **Sample:**